Nastasia Nadaud: Early life and amateur career

 She won one of the five LETAS events in Sweden, the Göteborg Ladies Open wire-to-wire, and finished 16th in the Order of Merit, earning an exemption into the LET Q-School Final Qualifier at La Manga Club.

 Professional career

-Nadaud secured a card for the 2023 Ladies European Tour after she finished 3rd at LET Q-School 2022, where she several times held the outright lead.
+Nadaud secured a card for the 2023 Ladies European Tour after she finished 3rd at LET Q-School in late 2022, where she several times held the outright lead.

-In her rookie LET season, Nadaud recorded a best finish of tied 9th at the Amundi German Masters.
+In her rookie LET season, Nadaud recorded a top-10 at the Amundi German Masters.
 In 2024, she finished 23rd in the season rankings, following a tied 3rd place at the Scandinavian Mixed and a tied 4th place at the Wistron Ladies Open in Taiwan.

-In 2025, Nadaud was runner-up at the Hulencourt Women's Open in Belgium, three strokes behind Darcey Harry.
+In 2025, Nadaud enjoyed a breakout season.
+She was runner-up at the Hulencourt Women's Open in Belgium, three strokes behind Darcey Harry, and finished second again at the La Sella Open in Spain in September.
+In November, Nadaud won the Ladies European Tour's season-ending tournament Andalucia Costa Del Sol Open De España by four strokes ahead of compatriot Perrine Delacour.
+She finished third on the 2025 LET Order of Merit ranking, and rose inside the top-100 on the Women's World Golf Rankings for the first time.

+Nadaud secured her card for the 2026 LPGA Tour at Q-Series.

+Nadaud competed for Europe in the 2026 Solheim Cup at Bernardus Golf in the Netherlands.
+She paired with Mimi Rhodes in the day one fourballs, and the duo defeated Allisen Corpuz and Auston Kim 2 and 1.
+She reunited with Rhodes in the day two foursomes, with the pair recording a 4 and 3 victory over Kim and Andrea Lee.
+She suffered defeat in the day two fourballs partnering Leona Maguire, before overcoming Andrea Lee 3 and 2 in the singles on day three.
+Europe reclaimed the trophy from the United States with an overall 15–13 victory.